Matt Moylan: 2019

 In round 3, Moylan suffered a hamstring injury in Cronulla's 42–16 win over North Queensland ruling him out for six weeks.

 Moylan returned to the Cronulla side in round 11 for their match against rivals St George which Cronulla won 22–9 at WIN Stadium.

 2020

 On 1 March, Moylan was ruled out of the first 4–6 weeks of the 2020 NRL season after suffering a calf injury in pre-season training.

 2021

 Moylan played 15 games for Cronulla in the 2021 NRL season which saw the club narrowly miss the finals by finishing 9th on the table.

 2022

 Moylan played 24 games in the 2022 NRL season and scored five tries as Cronulla finished second on the table.
 Moylan played in both finals matches as Cronulla were eliminated in straight sets.

+2023

+Moylan played a total of 20 matches for Cronulla in the 2023 NRL season as Cronulla finished sixth on the table.

+On 20 November, Moylan signed a two-year deal to join English side Leigh.

+2024

+In round 1 of the 2024 Super League season, Moylan made his club debut for Leigh in their 16-8 loss against Huddersfield.

+In round 5, Moylan scored a try and kicked nine goals in Leigh's 54-4 victory over Hull F.C.

+Moylan played 24 games for Leigh in the 2024 Super League season which saw the club finish fifth on the table.
+Moylan played in the clubs semi-final loss to Wigan.
+He announced his retirement from professional rugby league on 23 October.